Arkensor/EnfusionDatabaseFramework.Drivers.WebProxy.MongoDB/README.md

 - `DbConnectionString` alternative to the above options to provide the connection string manually e.g. `mongodb+srv://user:password@my.cluster.mongodb.net/?retryWrites=true&w=majority`
 - `BindHost` Ip/hostname to bind the proxy to.
 Default: `*`
 - `BindPort` Port the proxy will listen on.
 Default: `8008`
-- `IPWhitelist` Restrict the IPs that are allowed to call the proxy as a `,` seperated list.
+- `IPWhitelist` Restrict the IPs that are allowed to call the proxy as a `,` separated list.
 Default: `No restrictions`